• Skip to primary navigation

 Final Thoughts

-Did I cover all you wanted to know about sauerkraut discoloring or turning brown?
+Did I cover everything you wanted about sauerkraut discoloring or turning brown?

 In this article, we looked at why sauerkraut turns brown, it is safe to eat, and ways to prevent it from happening in future batches.